 - Photos of the accident scene

 - Video footage that may have been captured what led up to the accident

-How Our Tampa Drunk Driving Accident Lawyers Can Help
+How Our Drunk Driving Accident Lawyers in Tampa Can Help

 Being injured by a drunk driver is difficult enough without having to worry about whether you will get full and fair compensation for your losses.
 You need a highly skilled drunk driving accident attorney to represent you.
 You need Brooks Law Group.

 Our lawyers are entirely focused on getting you the results you deserve.
 We will:

 - Investigate your accident thoroughly